w3c/opentrack-cg/spec/model/overview.md

 ### Competing "Under protest"

 In either a track or field  event, if an athlete makes an immediate oral protest against having been charged with a false start or a failure trial, the athlete may continue competing `under protest`.

-### Timekeeping

-There are three alternative methods of timekeeping, recognised as official by IAAF:
-- (`HT`) Hand timing;
-- (`FAT`) Fully Automatic timing obtained from a Photo Finish System;
-- timing provided by a transponder system.

 ### Age and Sex Categories